padhu-babu/spring-boot/day-1/02-speaking-http.md

 #### 2. Headers

 Headers are **metadata** about the request — extra information that helps the server understand what the client wants.
+They always come in `Name: Value` pairs, one per line.

 ```
 Host: www.bookshelf.com        ← Which server this is for